 When you think of visiting the Bay Area, where comes to mind?
 San Francisco, definitely.
 Probably Oakland and/or Berkeley.
 Maybe somewhere in the North Bay like Napa or Santa Rosa in Sonoma County.
 Does San Jose come to mind?
 There are far more things to do in San Jose than you might think.
 San Jose is the final piece of the puzzle – the South Bay’s great weekend destination!

-Whether you live in the Bay Area and need a new escape or are visiting the San Francisco area and want to explore beyond the city limits, spending a weekend in San Jose is a great option.
+Whether you live in the Bay Area and need a new weekend getaway or are visiting the San Francisco area and want to explore beyond the city limits, spending a weekend in San Jose is a great option.
 I spent 3 days in San Jose in October of this year and it was a perfect break from the bustle of the cities further north around the San Francisco Bay.

 Read on for tips on visiting San Jose, the best things to do in San Jose, and a perfect weekend itinerary for San Jose.
 You’ll also find a few hotel suggestions to help you book everything and rest easy once you arrive.
 Read on for the ultimate guide for a weekend in San Jose!

 San Jose Travel Tips

 Getting to San Jose